dionipadilha/math/quadratic.md

-## Quadratic Equation
+# Quadratic Equation

-### Lead
+## Introduction

 A quadratic equation is a fundamental equation in algebra that deals with second-degree polynomials.
 These equations play a crucial role in various mathematical fields and real-world applications.

-### Main Idea
+## Main Idea

 In essence, a quadratic equation is an equation where the highest power of the unknown variable (usually represented by x) is 2.
 It can be written in the general form:

 $$ax^2 + bx + c = 0$$